 The African space agency was a dream for me, many years and I was wondering when African will have a continental pan African space agency, I am sure all the space nations in Africa and space experts will work together to ensure the success of this agency for the benefit of African citizens.
-I can tell that the agency will harmonize and coordinate the resources of space in Africa and support filling the gaps in infrastructure, human resources, education and training to ensure high level of space capacity.
-The agency will also foster space industry and promote private sector in this field for the flourish of our economy and creating jobs.
+I can tell that the agency will harmonize and coordinate the resources of space in Africa and support filling the gaps in infrastructure, human resources, education and training to ensure a high level of space capacity.
+The agency will also foster the space industry and promote the private sector in this field for the flourish of our economy and creating jobs.
 The proposed governance structure of the agency will facilitate regional representation from African space nations and experts to drive the agency in the right direction.
 The fund mobilization and support from Africa will sustain its African identity and ownership.

 2018 has been a great year for Africa with the launch of 5 satellites by 4 countries, what should the entire world be expecting from African Space Industry in the coming years?